Explore the highlands of Scotland

 Your fantastic Scottish tour begins at the superb Apex Hotel Waterloo Place, located close to Edinburgh's main station, just off the renowned Princes Street.
 Your Tour Manager greets you at the hotel and the remainder of your day is free to explore Scotland's fascinating capital.
 Why not stroll down Royal Mile, or visit the imposing and beautiful Castle?

-Please Note: For departures SHS1828a & SHS1830a you will stay in the Hotel Indigo in Glasgow.
+Please Note: For departures SHS1827a SHS1828a & SHS1830a you will start the tour in Glasgow and stay in the Hotel Indigo.

 Today we travel to Glasgow, before changing trains for a journey on one of the world's most spectacular scenic railway lines, The West Highland Line.
 During our time on board, we travel along a hillside ledge overlooking Gare Loch before we enter the spectacular Highlands, an idyllic, remote and untouched landscape.
 The incredible route skirts the western banks of Loch Lomond and climbs quickly from Crianlarich to Upper Tyndrum and wild Rannoch Moor.
 Mighty mountains provide an imposing backdrop to our journey as we approach Fort William.
 On arrival we transfer to the nearby village of Ballachulish.